andrewoma/dexx/README.md

 #### Roadmap
 * Publishing of 0.1 to Maven Central is in progress
-* Complete basic benchmarks for existing implementations (HashSet and TreeSet are done).
+* Complete basic benchmarks for existing implementations (HashSet, TreeSet and Vector are done).
 * Port Scala's ArrayList as an alternative IndexedList implementation
 * Port Scala's List/ListBuffer as a LinkedList/Builder implementation